By Timothy Scott

 We have been hiking for hours at high elevation, to the top of a pass and then down past lagoons with clouds drifting across the water.
 As we round the last bend and see Huacahuasi village below, the closest building is a dramatic lodge fronted by large windows.
 There three staffers greet us with hot tea and cool towels, our luggage already in rooms outfitted with balcony whirlpool tubs to massage our aching legs.

-This is an adventure vacation with a payoff at the end each day.
+This is not your typical hard-driving Lares trek.
+It is a flexible adventure vacation with a payoff at the end each day.
 There's no retiring to a sleeping bag in a tent, no meals cooked on a propane hot plate in a marshy camping area.
-Mountain Lodges of Peru's Lares Adventure around the Sacred Valley is a contrast of physical challenges with physical pampering.
+Mountain Lodges of Peru's Lares Adventure trip around the Sacred Valley is a contrast of physical challenges with physical pampering.
 By day it's about trekking, ancient ruins, and gorgeous Andean scenery.
 At night it's about gourmet meals, comfortable lounges, and beds we can sink into for sweet dreams and recovery.

 We all meet up in Cusco, the original capital of the Incas, at around two miles above sea level.
 Our orientation the night before departing is at El Mercado Tunqui Hotel, where the guide explains our itinerary and the options for the coming days.
 Ideally guests have spent a couple nights here to acclimatize, but I fear trouble when I find out some in our group of mostly Brazilians has arrived from São Paulo (elevation 2,500 feet) just that day.

-Sure enough, the next morning we drive into the Sacred Valley and start our hike at a five–digit elevation and the group starts separating like racers in a marathon.
+Sure enough, the next morning we drive into the Sacred Valley and start our first of several Peru treks at a five–digit elevation and the group starts separating like racers in a marathon.
 When we get to the pass at nearly 13,500 feet, there's plenty of time to admire the beauty of the jagged mountains and watch a farmer amble by with his mules, the clanging of their bells the only sound besides the wind.